 Looking for the best leftover ham recipes, here are a few

-Here’s how to cook dutch oven ham:
+Here’s how to cook dutch oven ham: And make Dutch Oven bread to serve on the side.

 Dutch Oven Ham

 - Preheat your oven to 350 degrees.
-Place your boneless, quartered, pre cooked/smoked ham cut side down into your dutch oven.
+Place your boneless, sliced, quartered, pre cooked/smoked ham cut side down into your dutch oven.

 - Slice your onion and sprinkle into pot.
 Push whole cloves into your ham if you want to add these for flavor.